Th3Tr1ckst3r/MeduzaResearch/README.md

 into this very unique malware strain being shared on the dark web as a service.
 A great example of this can be found [here](https://otx.alienvault.com/pulse/65f12070a078f83266ee3fd4).

 Where Pikabot, a different, but popular malware strain that may need no introduction was used to infect the target with the "Meduza Stealer".
 This technique was very uncommon, which definitely raised some eyebrows, but I digress.

+# Solutions

+Many of us researchers have our own solutions, but for those that don't I have provided some blocklists in this repository.
+I've used the standard plaintext format for the first set of blocklists, & for the second set of blocklists I used an organized JSON format so that its easier to read, & work with.
+I've also provided in the same formats a list of various hashes to look for when it comes to these strains of malware.

 # Conclusion